sergiocruzleon/CationsTIP3Pwater/README.md

 **Introduction**

- If you use TIP3P -ff in your work, please cite the following paper[See online](https://aip.scitation.org/doi/abs/10.1063/1.5017694):
+ If you use TIP3P -ff in your work, please cite the following paper [(See online)](https://aip.scitation.org/doi/abs/10.1063/1.5017694):

  ```
 @article{mamatkulov2018force,